Harry Tincknell: European Le Mans Series

 In 2014, Tincknell switched from single seaters to sportscars.
-He signed with JOTA Sport to race a Zytek Z11SN-Nissan in the European Le Mans Series and finished 2nd in the 2014 ELMS Driver's Championship (74 points total) with Simon Dolan and Filipe Albuquerque after 1 win, 3 podiums and three personal poles.
+He signed with JOTA Sport to race a Zytek Z11SN-Nissan in the European Le Mans Series and finished second in the 2014 ELMS Driver's Championship (74 points total) with Simon Dolan and Filipe Albuquerque after one win, three podiums and three personal poles.
 He was ELMS “Rookie of the Year” and also won the BRDC Woolf Barnato Trophy.

-In 2015, Harry re-signed with the British Jota Sport outfit in when the factory Nissan NISMO LM P1 team opted to delay its race programme.
-He subsequently finished 3rd in the ELMS Driver's Championship (89 points total) driving a Gibson 015S-Nissan (formerly designated the Zytek Z11SN-Nissan) with Dolan and Albuquerque again in the five-race series, after 1 win, 4 podiums, 2 personal poles, three front row starts and two fastest race laps.
+In 2015, Tincknell re-signed with the British Jota Sport outfit in when the factory Nissan NISMO LM P1 team opted to delay its race programme.
+He subsequently finished third in the ELMS Driver's Championship (89 points total) driving a Gibson 015S-Nissan (formerly designated the Zytek Z11SN-Nissan) with Dolan and Albuquerque again in the five-race series, after one win, four podiums, two personal poles, three front row starts and two fastest race laps.

-In 2016 he returned to the European Le Mans Series with Jota Sport (rebranded G-Drive Racing) Gibson-Nissan, teaming up once again with Simon Dolan and new signing Giedo van der Garde.
-He won the ELMS Driver's Championship with 2 wins and 4 podiums, taking a dramatic victory at the Estoril circuit in Portugal to clinch the title by 7 points.
+In 2016, Tincknell returned to the European Le Mans Series with Jota Sport (rebranded G-Drive Racing) Gibson-Nissan, teaming up once again with Simon Dolan and new signing Giedo van der Garde.
+He won the ELMS Driver's Championship with two wins and four podiums, taking a dramatic victory at the Estoril circuit in Portugal to clinch the title by seven points.